grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 decisions made before or during the install / config process.

-*I recommend you skim all of the section and sub-section headings before starting* because some of those areas are not in chronological order (e.g. making a Windows/Linux bootable USB is described after using the Linux live USB). *Sorry!*
+*I recommend you skim all of the section and sub-section headings before starting* because some of those areas may not be in chronological order.
+*Sorry!*

 I purchased a Dell Inspiron 15, 3520.
 It has the following features: